 As expressed, the Gartner model omits any form of evaluation.
 We felt it important to add some explicit language in our Data Evaluation step around determining not just what happened, but whether that represents a positive or a negative outcome.
 While it might not yet be possible at this level to demonstrate statistically significant results, it is a good time to start establishing baselines and targets.
 These conversations are a great forcing function to ensure organizational alignment and to inspire a team to shoot for lofty targets.

 Sharon and A.D. define a process consisting of six steps:

 - Build Supporting Content

-Watershed defines our five-step process to getting started with learning analytics as:
+Watershed defines our five-step process to getting started as:

 - Plan and Gather Data

 These processes are relatively similar, but Sharon and A.D. make one assertion that I disagree with.
 They encourage a very deliberate capture of a predefined set of data intended to validate or refute a hypothesis.
 This practice is a great way to start an Advanced Evaluation of a Learning Program.
 For that type of analysis, it's absolutely essential to have a known set of good, clean data to build an experiment that will drive organizational change.